Dealing with Constipation During Pregnancy

 Add in a fiber supplement.
-If you cannot meet your fiber needs with foods along, try adding in a fiber supplement.
-You can try BeneFiber, Metamucil or Citrucel.
+If you cannot meet your fiber needs with foods alone, try adding in a fiber supplement.
+You can try BeneFiber, Metamucil, or Citrucel.
 Add in one serving or dose at a time.

 These OTC medications are safe to use during pregnancy.
 However, alert your doctor to your issues and get his/her approval before use.